 Apex Legends Season 14 is well underway, and if you’re looking to gain an advantage over your opponents or keep up with players using mouse and keyboard, then this controller layout may give you a leg up on the enemy.

-Apex Legends Season 10: Emergence has been one of the best seasons the game has released thus far.
-With Arenas finally getting a ranked playlist, and the new Recon Legend Seer keeping things interesting in the Legend meta, having the best possible controller layout on the game is more important than ever.
+Apex Legends Season 14 has brought a variety of changes and new content to the battle royale.
+With Ranked Leagues getting some changes, and the new Recon Legend Vantage keeping things interesting in the Legend meta, having the best possible controller layout on the game is more important than ever.

 While mastering your Legend, perfecting your aim, and learning spots are all supremely important in the hunt for victories, movement is king in Apex Legends.
 It can be the difference between winning a gunfight or heading back to the lobby disappointed.

 Whether you’re using a controller or keyboard, making sure you have the right button layout is extremely important if you hope to become a movement master.

 For those using customized controllers like Scuf, button layout may not be as much of an issue, as these controllers have much more freedom than the regular stock controllers.

 Apex Legends best controller settings

 - Button Layout: Evolved